DesignSafe-CI/designsafe-e2e/README.md

 `testcafe chrome testForCommunityDataListing.ts -e`

 TestCafe uses your real browser, so any testing browser must be installed first.
+You do not need WebDriver, or any other software or packages.
 Use the `-e` option to ignore any irrelevant JavaScript errors that appear and cause the test to fail.
 For more information, read the documentation on the [TestCafe CLI](http://devexpress.github.io/testcafe/documentation/using-testcafe/command-line-interface.html).